pixiepucker/readme-generator/README.md

   - [License](#license)

   ## Installation
-  You must clone down my repository and run this app through your local machine's terminal.
+  You must clone down this repo to your local machine and then run it through terminal.

   ## Usage
-  Generating a README.md file.
+  Generating a README file.

   ## Credits
   UTSA's Coding Bootcamp and my classmates.